 In the first week that the state applied the new standards, the number of high-risk communities plummeted from 121 cities and towns — including Boston — to just 16.

-Two communities have been added to the high-risk category since last week’s report and 46 were removed from it.
+One community was added to the high-risk category since last week’s report and 8 were removed from it.

 Curious if your town is among them?
 Take a look at the list: